CureSearch Acceleration Initiative Award, 2016-2018

 Research Focus: High-risk pediatric brain tumor subtypes: Medulloblastoma, Ependymoma and Choroid Plexus Carcinoma

-A team of researchers at the University of Cambridge in England, led by Dr. Richard Gilbertson, was awarded $834,000 to discover and develop novel therapies for high-risk pediatric brain cancers.
 Brain cancers are the most common solid tumors in children, accounting for 20 percent of all childhood cancers.
 Many of these cancers are high-risk, meaning that they are prone to relapse and have a low 5-year survival rate.
-Among the most lethal are three brain tumor subtypes including medulloblastoma (MB), ependymoma (EP), and choroid plexus carcinoma (CPC).
-These high-risk brain cancers account for a large proportion of childhood deaths.
-Each brain tumor includes subtypes with radically different origins, biology and prognoses and current treatments – a combination of surgery, radiation and conventional chemotherapy, are not effective at curing the cancer.
+Each type of brain tumor also includes subtypes with radically different origins, biology and prognoses.
+Current treatments – a combination of surgery, radiation and conventional chemotherapy, are not effective at curing these cancers.

-Notably, thanks in part to the strength of the work supported by CureSearch, Dr. Gilbertson led a successful bid to be the first Cancer Research UK Children’s Brain Tumour Centre of Excellence.
+Notably, thanks in part to the strength of the work supported by CureSearch, Dr. Gilbertson’s institution was designated as the first Cancer Research UK Children’s Brain Tumour Centre of Excellence.

 Hear Dr. Gilbertson speak about the project after receiving his CureSearch grant: